vmware-archive/go-ape/README.md

 ## Copy
-You can also copy files or directories using:
+You can copy files or directories using:
 ```
 filecopy.Copy(outputPath, inputPath)
 ```